Learning Decision Trees Recurrently Through Communication: Experiments

-In this section, we compare our model XOC and its ablation IOC with two classical decision tree baselines XDT and DT as explained below.
-Note that the image features are extracted from a simple CNN for MNIST, ResNet-18 for CIFAR-10, and ResNet-152 pre-trained on ImageNet and fine-tuned on each of the datasets for AWA2, aPY, CUB and ImageNet.
-The resulting softmax classifier serves as non-explainable deep neural network that corresponds to the upper bound~\footnote{Note that, the non-explainable state-of-the art for AWA2, aPY, CUB, MNIST, CIFAR-10 and ImageNet is $96.04$\%, $88.78$\%, $80.12$\%, $99.28$\%, $93.02$\%, $73.01$\% respectively.}.
-After this pretraining, we fix the weights of the perception module and extract the same \(z\) for our explainable and introspective observer-classifier, i.e., XOC and IOC, as well as the explainable and non-explainable decision tree, i.e., XDT and DT.

-\myparagraph{Our model and ablations.} Our Explainable Observer-Classifier (XOC) model uses the attribute loss to incorporate explainable binary decisions.
-Hence, this model provides both introspection and rationalization.
-On the other hand, our Introspective Observer-Classifier (IOC) does not use an attribute loss, and therefore purely optimizes classification performance.
-Although it does not associate the binary decision with human-interpretable attributes, i.e., no rationalization, this model still provides a tree of the decision process, i.e., introspection.
+\myparagraph{dNDF.} The dNDF explicitly models the decision tree by mapping each inner node to an output neuron with sigmoid activation.
+These nodes define the routing probabilities of the input to the leaves through exhaustive tree traversal where each leaf node stores a class distribution.
+The final prediction is the averaged class prediction weighted by the routing probabilities of every leaf.
+As using multiple randomized trees weakens the interpretability, for a fair comparison, we use a single tree instead of random forests.

-\myparagraph{Baselines.} Our first baseline is the classical decision tree (DT) on top of the same image features \(z\) from the perceptual module.
+\myparagraph{aDT and DT.} The classical decision tree (DT) is learned on top of the same image features \(z\) by the perceptual module.
 At each time step, the dataset is split using a single dimension of \(z\) until a leaf node only contains samples of the same class or a regularization strategy leads to early stopping.
-In this case, no semantic meaning is attached to a split in the tree so this model served as a baseline for IOC, only introspection and no rationalization.

-To be directly comparable with XOC, we incorporate rationalizations into the decision tree baseline and call it the Explainable Decision Tree (XDT) as our second baseline.
-We give each split a semantic meaning by training a tree on top of predicted attributes.
-First, we train a MLP on top of the image features \(z\) to predict the binarized class attributes for each image using a binary cross-entropy loss analogously to the attribute loss of our XOC model.
-Secondly, we fit a decision tree on these predicted attributes for each image to determine the class label.
-Equivalently to our XOC model, the explainable decision-tree baseline splits on whether an attribute is present or not.
+We incorporate attributes into the DT baseline, i.e. Attribute Decision Tree (aDT).
+First, we train a MLP on top of the image features \(z\) to predict class attributes using a binary cross-entropy loss analogously to the attribute loss of our \texttt{aRDTC} model.
+Second, we fit a decision tree on these predicted attributes for each image to determine the class.
+Both DT and aDT are learned using the CART algorithm~\cite{breiman1984classification} and the Gini impurity index as splitting criterion due to its computational advantage over entropy-based methods~\cite{Raileanu2004}.

-For these decision tree baselines, we use the Gini impurity index as splitting criterion because it has a slight computational advantage over entropy-based methods~\cite{Raileanu2004}, such as information gain.
-We report the outcome with the best validation results after randomized hyperparameter search on regularization parameters, i.e., minimum sample size for splits, minimum reduction in impurity per split.